prooph/proophessor/docs/book/tutorial/getting-started/event_sourcing.md

 Event Sourcing is a very simple concept and fits naturally with a **process** that consists of multiple steps.
 Every successful step or even a failed one is represented by an event.
 A checkout process of an eCommerce platform is a good example.
-It can be described by events that need to happen for a successful checkout:
+It can be described by a series of events which need to happen for a successful checkout:

 `ProductsWereBought -> ShippingInformationWasFilled -> ShippingMehodWasSelected -> PaymentMethodWasSelected -> OrderWasConfirmed`

-If we try to match the pattern with other processes we recognize that it is mostly the same.
-Nearly every process can be described by events no matter the steps involved.
+Every process can be described by events no matter the steps involved.
 A good part of our work as software developers is to write routines which automate processes.

 *But we often tend to focus on things and state rather than process logic*.
 At least we design our entities and database schema first and build the logic around them.